VivusHub/VHUrlShortener/README.md

 The Graph API is HTTP-based, so it works with any languages that has an HTTP library such as cURL and more.
 An additional benefit is that you can use the Graph API library directly in your browser.
 Please note, you may need to validate your domain to enable url request on your website.

 ### Creating Url
-VHUrlShortener gives you high flexiblity when creating and updating your url.
+VHUrlShortener gives you a high degree of flexiblity when creating and updating your url.
 To create, modify or delete your url shortener you need the following arguments:
 * `urlTo` [String] -
 ```php
 curl -i -X GET \